 That’s A Good Meatball, That’s A Good Meatball

-A quick cab ride past the Panathenaic Stadium will lead you to Sunday lunch at Karavitis, beloved among locals, politicians, and visitors for its well-prepared classic Greek dishes.
+A quick cab ride past the Panathenaic Stadium will lead you to Sunday lunch at Karavitis, beloved among locals, politicians, and visitors for its classic Greek dishes.
 Grab a table in the garden courtyard, where you’ll enjoy thick, garlicky tzatziki and the most irresistible fried meatballs in Athens (Arktinou 35).

 Blood And Agora